danifernandezs/OpenVPN-Install-CentOS7/files/eng/witheasyrsa2.md

 We add for the configured network at openvpn server, in this repo the subnet is: 10.8.0.0/24

 > iptables -t nat -A POSTROUTING -s  10.8.0.0/24  -o eth0 -j MASQUERADE
-* Save the iptables rules for a persistent file
+* Save the iptables rules to a file for persistent iptables
 > iptables-save > /etc/sysconfig/iptables
 * Enable the openvpn service
 > systemctl enable openvpn@server.service